andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 payer.payRental(rental);  // extra method, not in Customer
 ```

-**This is the true power of the Decorator Pattern.** It is far more than just a technical design pattern to dodge framework coupling - *it is business logic made visible.*
+It is far more than just a technical design pattern to dodge framework coupling - *it is business logic made visible.*

 ---

-### Business Concepts in Code
+## Business Concepts in Code

-To achieve a progressive business flow of information, we must abandon the traditional layered mindset of Clean Architecture or DDD.
+To achieve a progressive business flow of information, we must abandon the traditional layered mindset like of Clean Architecture or DDD.

-**The Traditional Layered Approach (The Hidden Mess)**
+### The Traditional Layered Approach (The Hidden Mess)

-In a traditional architecture, technical grouping hides the actual business.
+In a traditional package structure, technical grouping hides the actual business.
 When we look at the structure, we don't see a car rental system - we just see a framework setup:
 ```
 carrental/
 ├── service/      ← Where's the car?